degensprotocol/docs/rules.md

 ## Boxing/MMA

 * Money-line: A win is any victory recognized by the offical organizers.
 This includes Knockout, Technical Knockout, Opponent Retired, Unanimous/Split/Majority/Technical Decision, and Opponent Disqualified.
 A draw will result in the money-line match being settled at the cancellation price.
+* Initially announced results are final.
+Subsequently overturned decisions will not affect finalizations.